PerMalmberg/du-yfs/README.md

 # Todo

+* Make settings separate commands to make them type safe.
 * Stuck on pad on activation - wants to move to first point?
+Move upwards a little first
 * Use PID for adjustment
 * Jitter on small construct when holding position.
 * Brake counter causes movement when holding pos?